 As before, you can edit front-end files while the system is running.

-The front-end must be distributed as a seperate war file named frontend.war.
+The front-end must be distributed as a separate war file named frontend.war.
 This file can be created with the following command:

 From your server’s perspective, the front-end and back-end are two different systems.